e6a5/hieptran.me/content/posts/review-of-the-year-2024.md

 ## AI and my job
 > "AI won't replace programmers, but rather make it easier for programmers to replace everyone else" - Naval
 ## Great product
-Great product = passion + collaboration + exceptional skills
+A great product = passion + collaboration + exceptional skills
 ## Mindset
 > "The first rule is that you can’t really know anything if you just remember isolated facts and try and bang ’em back.
 If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form … You’ve got to hang experience on a latticework of models in your head." - Charlie Munger
 ## My manager